livedocs-io/sdk/README.md

-# ingestor-cf
+# `vm-lib`

-Library that helps exchange data between Cloud Functions and Ingestor service.
+A Python SDK that lets Livedocs notebooks run helper functions for various elements, like charts, tables, SQL queries and text.

 ## Installation